Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 21. Monitoring of management plan implementation available for all estates/management units?

-[Externally verified] The company has included its forest management and monitoring implementation plan in its FSC audit report 2020.
+[Externally verified] The company's forest management and monitoring implementation plan is available in its latest forest management plan and its 2020 FSC audit report.

 -

-This indicator is disabled as it is not applicable to this company.
+This indicator is disabled as the company reports that it does not source from smallholders.

 -